Alethio/ethstats-cli/README.md

 ### In Docker

 #### Installing and running
-The following commands assume that the Ethereum client is either running locally or in docker with `--net host`.
+The following commands assume that the Ethereum node is either running locally or in docker with `--net host`.
 For other options you should check out [CLI options](#cli-options).

 Make a directory where your configuration files will be persisted.